LucDupAtGitHub/PDBP/README.md

 This is consistent with

  - The [*Liskov Substitution Principle*](https://en.wikipedia.org/wiki/Liskov_substitution_principle) which states: *require less* and *provide more*.
- - [*Internet Robustness principle Principle*](https://en.wikipedia.org/wiki/Robustness_principle) which states: *be conservative in what you send, be liberal in what you accept*.
+ - [*Internet Robustness Principle*](https://en.wikipedia.org/wiki/Robustness_principle) which states: *be conservative in what you send, be liberal in what you accept*.

 Below we illustrate this for *functions* (recall that programs, somehow, generalize functions)